tscholze/dotnet-iot-homebear-tilt/README.md

 - Reading of pan and tilt angles are (slighlty) off the actual value.
 - The servos sometimes start to buzz quite heavily.
-- The webcam can flicker on the x, y middle.
+- The webcam could flicker on the x, y middle.
+- The gamepad could be interpreted as touch that selects buttons

 ## Ideas for the future

 - Connect to Azure IoT Hub
-- Add XBox One controller support
+- Add Azure Blog Storage for uploading detected faces

 ## Contributing